 Superlative Paul Newman

 In American Beauty, he elicited what is arguably career-best work from Kevin Spacey and Annette Bening.
-In Road to Perdition, an unusually stolid-faced Tom Hanks is a memorable Angel of Death figure, while Best Supporting Actor Oscar nominee Paul Newman delivers what may well be the most impressive performance in his nearly five-decade film career.
+In Road to Perdition, an unusually stolid-faced Tom Hanks is a memorable Angel of Death figure, while Best Supporting Actor Oscar nominee Paul Newman delivers what may well be the most impressive performance of his nearly five-decade film career.

 Had the other Road to Perdition actors been given as many good lines as Newman – “Natural law.
-Sons are put on this earth to trouble their fathers” – and extracted as much out of them as Newman does, this handsome but ultimately no-more-than-average thriller would have reached considerably closer to the great tragedy it aims to be.
+Sons are put on this earth to trouble their fathers” – and extracted as much out of them as Newman does, this handsome but ultimately no-more-than-average thriller would have reached far closer to the great tragedy it aims to be.

-Road to Perdition (movie 2002) cast & crew
+Road to Perdition (2002) cast & crew

 Director: Sam Mendes.